-I am Martin Murphy, chef/owner of Ariana’s and I lease this space from Chris and Bruce Balch of Bunten Farm.
+I am Martin Murphy, chef/owner of Ariana’s.
 It has been a long journey to this goal and I am excited about the opportunity to take all my experience and create a nice warm and friendly space where people can enjoy each other’s company and experience well prepared food.
 I have over thirty years of experience in the industry, in both front and back of the house.
 My passion is to be in the kitchen, working with quality ingredients.

 A seat is waiting for you.

 My goal at Ariana’s is to offer a range of menu choices reflecting the many different palates and I feel there is something on our menu for most people.
 My menu focuses on seasonal, quality and local (as much as possible during the different seasons) ingredients.
 All the proteins are sustainable and not from factory farms.
 I do use some farmed fish; some people do it very well and I support them.
 Arctic Char from Iceland is a prime example of a well raised quality item.

 When I started cooking, classical French was the main focus and while I still hold on to some of my classical training, I enjoy venturing into Asian and Mediterranean flavors as well.
 My favorite food to prepare is seafood and you will always see an assortment of seafood selections on our menu.
 The menu has simple well prepared items such as Fettuccini Alfredo and a simple house salad with light herb vinaigrette and ranges to the more complex such as one of our house specialties; quickly seared sea scallops with mushroom and gorgonzola risotto finished with truffle vinaigrette.